50 Personal Security Tips

 Sit as close to the bus driver as possible while on a bus during off-hours.

-Never leave your purse, backpack or briefcase in plain view.
-Lock it up when you leave your desk or office.
+Never leave your purse, backpack, or briefcase in plain view.
+Could you lock it up when you leave your desk or office?

-Keep the office door locked if you work before/after normal business hours.
+At your business, if possible, keep the door locked if you work before/after regular hours.

-Try to find another worker or a security guard to walk out with you if you work late.
+If you work late, you can try to find another worker or a security guard to walk out with you.

-Do not get in the elevator with another person if you do not feel comfortable with that person; take the next one.
-If you have to get in, stand next to the control panel so that if you are attacked, you can press the alarm and as many of the control buttons as possible.
+Do not get in the elevator with another person if you feel uncomfortable with that person; take the next one.
+If you have to get in, stand next to the control panel so that you can press the alarm and as many control buttons as possible if you are attacked.

 Be alert for pickpockets on crowded elevators.